 So the best thing to do is, and I highly recommend you to do that, is show an ophthalmologist or optometrist who is used to dealing with corneal foreign bodies and corneal lesions.

-And if you have small particles that just went on your eye, we have little smart tips on how to get stuff out of your eye, so let’s check that out.
+And if you have small particles that just went on your eye, we have little smart tips on how to get stuff out of your eye,

 Best life hacks how to get something out of your eye?